ndp/ndp.github.io/_posts/2013-04-09-align-column-jquery-plugin.md

 Part of this Renaissance is a host of new tools to give us more control over that medium-- we now have the ability to embed nearly any digital font.
 Yes, we had options to provide the user with any typeface all along, but the convenience of downloadable fonts makes it usable on a daily basis.
 So now that we are rendering nicer fonts, we need to upgrade our typography.
 That's one reason I was reading [The Elements of Typographic Style](http://www.amazon.com/gp/product/0881792063/ref=as_li_qf_sp_asin_tl?p%20ie=UTF8&camp=1789&creative=9325&creativeASIN=0881792063&linkCode=as2&tag=ndso-20).

 The decimal alignment problem sparked my interest.
 It's simple: a column of numbers is easier to compare if they are aligned on decimal points instead of "right aligned".
 The usual workaround is to add extra zeroes and use a typeface with fixed-width numbers.
 This is a reasonable compromise, but does not work with significant digits of numbers must be expressed.
-In scientific tables, `10.0` is quite different from `10.000`.&nbsp; I did a little research and found that there were some abandoned CSS3 properties to solve this, but really no good solution.
+In scientific tables, `10.0` is quite different from `10.000`.
+I did a little research and found that there were some abandoned CSS3 properties to solve this, but really no good solution.

-My&nbsp; jQuery plugin [$.alignColumn()](https://raw.github.com/ndp/align-column) does the trick.
+My  jQuery plugin [$.alignColumn()](https://raw.github.com/ndp/align-column) does the trick.
 Just tell it which columns contain decimal numbers and it can align them.
 For example, it changes:

  ![](https://raw.github.com/ndp/align-column/master/examples/decimals-right.png)